Ask an Editor

 We welcome you to provide keywords that you think will best describe the content of your manuscript for your colleagues.
-ASQ also performs professional indexing after publication and applies keywords for better searchability in our online article database and bookstore.
+ASQ also performs professional indexing after publication and applies keywords for better searchability in our online publications search page and bookstore.
 Your recommendations will be considered.

 You can also help readers find your content in a general Internet search by thinking about how you use keywords.
 External search mechanisms are beginning to give less attention to keywords applied as tags with the intent of making content more searchable.
 Instead, the presence of keywords in context is becoming more influential.
 If you believe a particular keyword is important to your manuscript, make an effort to use that keyword, and variants of it, in your title, section headings, and throughout your text.
 Overloading the manuscript with the same keyword is not advisable, but a conscious effort to use keywords precisely and judiciously will be worthwhile.

 What happens to my manuscript after I submit it?